lexmicheal/LexSecurity/README.md

   an up-to-date allow list with minimal manual intervention.

-## Tools and Technologies Used:
+## Tools and Technologies Used

  Programming Language: Python

- File Handling Techniques:
+ File Handling Techniques

  Wireshark